ray-project/ray/doc/source/workflows/concepts.rst

 Objects
 ~~~~~~~
-Large data objects can be stored in the Ray object store.
-References to these
+Workflows integrates seamlessly with Ray objects, by allowing Ray object
-objects can be passed into and returned from tasks.
+references to be passed into and returned from tasks.
 Objects are checkpointed
 when initially returned from a task.
 After checkpointing, the object can be
 shared among any number of workflow tasks at memory-speed via the Ray object
 store.